 |Time||Race||Grade / Length|

-Day Three on Friday – Doncaster Cup Day
+Day Two on Friday – Doncaster Cup Day

 |Time||Race||Grade / Length|

-Day Four on Saturday – St Leger Day
+Day Three on Saturday – St Leger Day

-Another three quality Group contests are on offer on the fourth and final day.
+Another three quality Group contests are on offer on the third and penultimate day.
 A day named in honour of the oldest and longest Classic contest of the British season.
 It is the St Leger which rightly takes centre stage, but the undercard isn’t too bad either.

 If the leading contenders all stand their ground, the Group 2 Champagne Stakes is often not far off being the most anticipated contest of the week.
 Raced over 7f, some of the best two year old colts and geldings around will be taking part.